mdolab/adflow/doc/solvers.rst

 The target linear residual at each nonlinear iteration is 0.05, however the solver might not achieve this level of linear convergence due to many reasons.
 Similar to the step size, it is okay if the solver is not matching this tolerance, or even getting stuck at 0.1 relative tolerance for the most of the nonlinear iterations.
 However, if the linear residual during iterations are repeatedly above 0.5 levels, then this indicates that either the linear system is too stiff, the preconditioner and the linear solver is not strong enough, or both.
-Successive iterations with high linear residuals usually indicate a problem with the solver algorithm that the user can usually fix.
+Successive iterations with high linear residuals usually indicate a problem with the solver algorithm that the users can usually fix.

 Troubleshooting
 ~~~~~~~~~~~~~~~